How To Withdraw From Your RESP

 One aspect of RESP to be clear about is that you can withdraw your contribution at any point in time and for the full amount.
 However, if the usage is not for educational purposes, you will have to forfeit the grant along with it.

-For example, say you want to withdraw $10,000 of your capital, the financial institution will give you back your $10,000 but also give the grant back to the government.
+For example, if you want to withdraw $10,000 of your capital, the financial institution will give you back your $10,000 but also give the grant back to the government.

-Depending on your withdrawals to date, you will have to possibly work with your financial institution to understand what you can withdraw for non-educational purposes.
+Depending on your withdrawals to date, you may need to work with your financial institution to understand what you can withdraw for non-educational purposes.

 The government expects this money to be used to fund education.
 If you elect to withdraw for non education purpose, be ready to give back the matching contribution made by the federal government.